stephenyang/CVB_NGFA/README.md

 # Acknowledgements

-This research is funded by the European Union’s Horizon 2020research and innovation programme under grant agreement668858.
+This research is funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement 668858.